sandeepsnairms/banking-multi-agent-workshop/01_exercises/python/workshop/Module-05.md

         response_data = workflow.invoke(last_state, config, stream_mode="updates")
 ```

-replace it with the below, making the `invoke` calls asynchronous:
+Replace it with the below, making the `invoke` calls asynchronous:

 ```python
     if not checkpoints: